Nitinx12/Data_warehouse_project/README.md

 3. **Action:** Implement a mandatory "Frequently Bought Together" bundling feature at checkout that offers customers a 10-15% discount on relevant accessories and clothing when purchased alongside a bike.

+#### 2. Poor Customer Retention

+1. **Problem:** We lose almost all our new customers right away.
+Out of 1,164 people who bought something in March, only 44 (3%) came back to buy again the next month.

+2. **Action:** Send a follow-up email with a special discount three weeks after their first purchase to encourage them to come back and shop again